ada621/Wold_Happiness_Analysis/README.md

 # 🌍 World Happiness Analysis
 ## 📌 Project Overview
-   In this project, I worked with the <strong>2018</strong> and <strong>2019</strong> World Happiness datasets.
+In this project, I worked with the **2018** and **2019** World Happiness datasets.
 My aim was to analyze the internal structure of each year’s data and explore the differences and changes between them over time.

-  ➕In addition to obtaining prediction results, I sought to perform a comprehensive statistical analysis that included evaluating the model, testing regression assumptions, and comparing coefficients to gain deeper insights into the data.
+➕ In addition to obtaining prediction results, I performed a comprehensive statistical analysis that included evaluating the model, testing regression assumptions, and comparing coefficients to gain deeper insights into the data.

+🎯 Beyond the technical aspect, my goal was also to strengthen my statistical analysis skills while leveraging my psychology background to interpret the findings within a broader psychological and sociological context.

 **Dependent variable:**